 Note: It is always preferable to have access to all of the files generated by the development toolchain.
-However, you can load \.s19 or \.hex binary files directly and have limited debugging capabilities (refer to Section 3.8).
+However, you can load .s19 or .hex binary files directly and have limited debugging capabilities (refer to Section 3.8 on page 30).